Mark Ballas: Personal life

 Ballas is a member of singer-songwriter duo Alexander Jean along with his wife, BC Jean.
-The two became engaged in November 2015 after three years of dating, and were married on 25 November 2016, in Malibu, California.
+The two became engaged in November 2015 after three years of dating, and were married on November 25, 2016, in Malibu, California.
+Their son was born on November 5, 2023.

 Career

 Early life

 Ballas attended Rosemead Preparatory School in South London.
 At the age of 11, he earned a full-time slot at the Italia Conti Academy of Theatre Arts in London, as well as earning a full scholarship.
 In 2005, he was awarded "Performer of the Year".
 He then moved on to win championships at The British Open to the World, The US Open to the World, and The International Open to the World.
 With his former partner Julianne Hough, he won the Junior Latin American Dance Championship and the gold medal at the Junior Olympics.

 Acting

 As an actor, Ballas played the lead role of Tony in the musical Copacabana and was the lead dancer in the UK national tour of the Spanish musical Maria de Buenos Aires.
 He was also the understudy for the role of Ritchie Valens in the UK national tour of Buddy, The Buddy Holly Story.
 Ballas played an extra in Harry Potter and the Sorcerer's Stone as part of the Hufflepuff House.
 In October 2008, Ballas made a guest appearance on the season premiere of Samantha Who.

-On 6 September 2016, it was announced that Ballas would be the final actor to portray the role of Frankie Valli in the Broadway cast of Jersey Boys before it closes in 2017.
-On 26 May 2018, it was announced that he would play the role of the Teen Angel in the 2018 Toronto revival of Grease in a limited engagement from 7–10 June.
-From 11 September 2018 to 18 November 2018, Ballas portrayed Charlie Price in the musical Kinky Boots on Broadway.
+On September 6, 2016, it was announced that Ballas would be the final actor to portray the role of Frankie Valli in the Broadway cast of Jersey Boys before it closes in 2017.
+On May 26, 2018, it was announced that he would play the role of the Teen Angel in the 2018 Toronto revival of Grease in a limited engagement from June 7–10.
+From September 11, 2018, to November 18, 2018, Ballas portrayed Charlie Price in the musical Kinky Boots on Broadway.
+In July 2022, he appeared as Harry in the Hollywood Bowl production of the same show.